By using this site, you agree to the Privacy Policy and Terms of Use.

 Leads

-A standard 1.5m to 2m lead is ideal for lead training.
-Fixed-length leads give you consistent contact.
-Retractable leads are genuinely unhelpful for training a puller because they teach the dog that tension on the line is normal and pulling extends their reach.
+A standard lead of 1.5m to 2m is best for lead training.
+Fixed-length leads give you consistent control and contact.
+Retractable leads are not as helpful for training a pulling dog, as they teach the dog that tension on the lead is normal and that pulling extends its reach.

 For a simpler option, a basic 2m nylon lead from any UK pet shop will do the job perfectly well.
 Rope slips leads are cheap and practical too.
 The key thing is length: keep it under 2m while you’re training.